tddfellow/tddfellow.github.io/source/_posts/2016-06-21-why-i-dont-use-mocking-frameworks-anymore.markdown

 }
 ```

-Making this trade-off, will simplify the case, when we were to change the name: we would change the name at 3 places:
+Making this trade-off, will simplify the case when we were to change the name: we would change the name at 3 places:

 - in test double class,
 - in caller class,
 - in "real" implementation class.

-Whereas, with mocking framework, we would have to hunt for all failing tests, and usually, it means hundreds of failing tests.
+Whereas with a mocking framework, we would have to hunt for all failing tests, and usually, it means hundreds of failing tests.

 ## Thank you!